angular/angular/aio/content/guide/roadmap.md

 We want to ensure Angular developers are taking advantage of the latest capabilities of RxJS and have a smooth transition to the next major releases of the framework.
 For this purpose, we will explore and document the scope of the changes in v7 and beyond RxJS, and plan an update strategy.

-### Introduce dependency injection debugging APIs

-To improve the debugging utilities of Angular and Angular DevTools, we'll work on APIs that provide access the dependency injection runtime.
-As part of the project we'll expose debugging methods that allow us to explore the injector hierarchy and the dependencies across their associated providers.

 ### Support two-dimensional drag-and-drop

 As part of this project we'd like to implement mixed orientation support for the Angular CDK drag and drop.
 This is one of the most highly [requested features](https://github.com/angular/components/issues/13372) in the repository.